jrief/django-formset/docs/source/intro.rst

 Annotation
 ==========

-When designing this library, one of the main goals was to **keep the programming interface a near as possible to the way Django handles forms, models and views**.
+When designing this library, one of the main goals was to **keep the programming interface as near as possible to the way Django handles forms, models and views**.
 It therefore is possible to reuse existing Django form declarations with a minimal modification to existing code.

 Contributing
 ============

-Before contributing to the code base, make sure you installed the complete set of tools as described in section :ref:`development`.
+Please read chapter :ref:`contributing` before opening issues or pull requests.